Skip to content

 • stream-probe — open an SSE stream and observe intermediate reasoning / tool-call events, bounded by --max-bytes; --continuous reconnects until the task completes.
 Only claims an eavesdrop when events are actually observed.

 • push-hijack — register an attacker-controlled task webhook (default a non-resolving canary) and query the push-notification config to confirm registration persisted.
-Registration accepted is influenced; pass an http(s) --callback-url to register it as the webhook and run an out-of-band listener — a real inbound delivery upgrades the proof to exploited (callback_confirmed).
+Registration accepted is influenced; pass an http(s) --callback-url to register it as the webhook and run an out-of-band listener — a real inbound delivery upgrades what landed to takeover-capable (callback_confirmed).

 • task-status / task-cancel — poll or cancel a task by --task-id.